-Most finfish size limit regulations of the Florida Fish and Wildlife Conservation Commission (FWC) use either Fork Length or Total Length.
+Most finfish size limit regulations use either Fork Length or Total Length.

-These measurement methods provide a consistent, well defined measurement technique.
-These methods encourage angler compliance with fishery management regulations.
+These measurement methods provide a consistent, well-defined measurement technique and encourage angler compliance with fishery management regulations.

-Using a flexible measuring tape and following the contour of the fish will result in an inaccurate measurement that is greater than the actual straight line measurement.
+Do not use a flexible measuring tape.
+This type of measuring device will cause you to follow the contour of the fish and will result in an inaccurate measurement that is greater than the straight line measurement.